ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 ===========================

-You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on VSCode.
-In this environment some the of the above steps are already set for your convenience:
+You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on Visual Code.
+In this environment some the of the preceding steps are already set for your convenience:

 * A student MAPDL installation.
-* Git is installed with the latest pymapdl branch cloned.
+* Git is installed with the latest PyMAPDL branch cloned.
-* A python environment with all dependencies and pymapdl installed as editable.
+* A Python environment with all dependencies and PyMAPDL installed as editable.

 For more information, see :ref:`develop_on_codespaces`.